aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/colorscale/_index.md

 ### getMidColor() {#getMidColor--}

+<b>@deprecated.</b> Please use the 'midColor' property instead.
 Get or set the gradient color for the middle value in the range.

 ```javascript
 getMidColor() : Color;